ritaranx/BMRetriever/README.md

 See the paper [link](https://arxiv.org/abs/2404.18443) for details.

 **Update on 06/24/24**: We have added a script `eval.py` for reproducing our experimental results on BEIR benchmarks.
 We have also provided the prompt (instructions) we used in experiments in `prompt.py`.
+Please use `torchrun --nproc-per-node=1 eval.py` for running the code.

 ## Model Specifications